Deland-Labs/hibit-sdk/README.md

 ## Contributing

-We welcome contributions to the HiBit SDK.
+We welcome contributions to the Hibit SDK.
 Please see our [contributing guidelines](CONTRIBUTING.md) for more information.